framps/bashScriptCollection/README.md

 8. relaySMS.sh - Tiny SMS relay server script which reads all SMS received with gammu-smsd and forwards them to another phonenumber or sends them to an email or tiggers any other activity
 9. checkMyExternalDNS.sh - Checks whether the IP update on an external DDNS executed by a router was successful or has to be updated
 10. backupRestoreTestWebhostingSite.sh - Create and keep local website backups and restore the latest created backup into a test website and test the restored backup
+11. checkMyExternalDNS.sh - Script to check whether current external IP address matches the IP address registered in a dyndns service and update the dyndns IP address if there is a mismatch